FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 Ductwork

-• Sealant class: Specify Sealant Class A for all supply ductwork (all transverse joints, longitudinal seams, and all connections).
+• Sealant class: Specify SMACNA Seal Class A for all supply ductwork (all transverse joints, longitudinal seams, and all connections) for ASHRAE 90.1 compliance.
 Class C (transverse joints only) on supply systems is insufficient for energy code compliance on most commercial projects.

 • Duct liner: Specify internal duct liner requirements — acoustic liner on first 3m of supply and return ductwork from each AHU.
 Note: internal liner is not appropriate in high-humidity applications (kitchen exhaust, pool exhaust) — specify external insulation in those zones.

-• Flexible ductwork: Maximum 1.8m length for any flexible duct connection to a diffuser.
+• Flexible ductwork: Maximum 1.8m (6 ft) length for any flexible duct connection to a diffuser per SMACNA.
 Flexible duct run fully extended — sagging flex duct increases static pressure and reduces airflow.
 Require inspection before ceiling closure.

-• Fire and smoke dampers: At every duct penetration of a fire-rated wall or floor assembly.
-Specify ULC/UL listing, actuator type (spring-return for smoke dampers), and the sub's responsibility to provide access doors at each damper location for inspection and reset.
+• Fire and smoke dampers: At every duct penetration of a fire-rated wall or floor assembly per the IBC.
+Specify UL/ULC listing, actuator type (spring-return for smoke dampers), and the sub's responsibility to provide access doors at each damper location for inspection and reset per NFPA 80 and NFPA 105.

 Refrigerant Systems